What is VAT?

 VAT on purchases

-On the plus side of being VAT registered and having to pay VAT on your sales income, businesses can recover VAT charged to them by their suppliers as long as you hold valid UK VAT invoices, the supply is to your business entity, and the purchases concerned relate to your VAT taxable business activities.
+On the plus side of having to pay VAT on sales income, VAT registered businesses can recover VAT charged to them by their suppliers as long as they hold valid UK VAT invoices, the supply is to the registered business entity, and the purchases concerned relate to its VAT taxable business activities.

 How to calculate VAT